Code-Institute-Submissions/MS1-Portfolio-4/README.md

 1. I Logged in to GitHub and located the [GitHub Repository](https://github.com/)
 2. Under the repository name, clicked "Clone".
-3. I clone the repository using HTTPS and Github Desktop
+3. I cloned the repository using HTTPS and Github Desktop
 4. On Github Desktop I changed the directory to the location where I wanted the cloned directory to be made.
 5. Clicked enter.
-6. It Downloaded a copy of my repository.
+6. It downloaded a copy of my repository.

 ## Bugs and Solutions